CFSS-MACSS/0-reworked-site/content/assignments/1-edit-readme/index.md

 [guide](https://guides.github.com/features/mastering-markdown/) for
 writing Markdown documents.

-For this assignment, you need to modify and push to your GitHub homework repository the following file: `README.rmd` Note that we have set up the rmd file so that when you `knit` it, it will create your md file for you!
+For this assignment, you need to modify and push to your GitHub assignment repository the following file: `README.rmd` Note that we have set up the rmd file so that when you `knit` it, it will create your md file for you!

 #### `README.md`